Benchmarks & Industry Insights

 Google Display & YouTube

-Google's ecosystem shows the widest pricing spread of any channel.
+Google's ecosystem shows one of the widest pricing spreads of any channel.

 LinkedIn